 Nucleus in cells

-Cytoplasm is the fluid found inside the cell.
+The cytoplasm is the fluid found inside the cell.
 It gives the structure to the cell and houses different organelles of the cell.

 Golgi Apparatus is also called the post office of the cell.
 They package and transport the proteins across the cytoplasm.

 Vacuoles are large vesicles that hold water or air in them and give structural rigidity to the cell.
 Vacuoles are common in plant cells.
-In animals the vacuoles are either very small or absent.
+In animals, the vacuoles are either very small or absent.

 To know more about Cell Organelles, visit here.